clux/modul8/docs/api.md

         .add('started', 'new Date()')
       .compile('./out.js');

 You can send almost anything to `data()`.
-The domain of what is legal is the set of `x` where `JSON.parse(JSON.stringify(x))` is the identity.
+The domain of what is safe is the set of `x` where `JSON.parse(JSON.stringify(x))` is the identity.
 Objects, Arrays, and Numbers satisfy this because they serialize and unserialize with ease.
-On the other hand Date objects do not parse, and functions do not properly serialize because they expect closured state at creation place.
+On the other hand Date objects do not parse, and functions will only serialize properly if you do not expect closured state from the server.
 If you wish to send such objects (or Objects containing such objects), you should pre-serialize it to a JavaScript string that will `eval` to what you want.

-The `data::started` example above would execute on the client on load, meaning it is actually a reliable piece of data on the client, generated from an evaluated code string.
+The `data::started` example above would execute on the client on load, meaning it is actually a reliable piece of data on the client, generated from an evaluating code on the client.

-Care should be employed when sending raw JavaScript as a string to `data()`, if it can not evaluate, it will break your build.
+Care should be employed when sending raw JavaScript as a string to `data()`, if it does not evaluate properly, it will break your build.
-Granted, this is easy to detect in a the console, but the practice of possibly writing functions here strikes us as an absurdly bad practice.
+Granted, this is easy to detect in a the console, but writing functions for the data domain should be kept to a minimum.
+This is because this code will not be scanned for requires, and it could inject malicious code that ruin the robustness of modul8's browser structure.
+To send extra behaviour down from the server, consider instead writing a plugin.

 A `.data()` call alternatively be made with an object of key=>string/serializableObj instead of chaining the key,vals on `.add()` individually.

 The data attached above can be obtained on the client via `require()`

- - `require('data::models')  // {user: {name:String}}
+- `require('data::models')`  -> {user: {name:String}}
- - `require('data::versions')['user/edit']  // [0,3,1]
+- `require('data::versions')['user/edit']`  -> [0,3,1]
- - `require('data::started').getTime() // 1320697746356
+- `require('data::started').getTime()` -> 1320697746356

 ## Using Plugins